bhauth/MON/README.md

 Subsections are added to their parent section as keys, so only sections that are empty or have key-value pairs may have subsections.

+### text blocks

+    #" Text Block
+    You can freely use
+    symbols like " and = in this text.

+    ## nested text
+    can go in these too.

+        🡺

+    "Text Block": "You can freely use\nsymbols like \" and = in this text.\n# nested text\ncan go in these too.",

+Adding **"** to the end of a **#** header makes that section and all its subsections a text block.
+Subsection headers are trimmed by the starting level, to allow embedding arbitrary Markdown in them.

+### comment blocks

+    #/ comment block

+    ## Text here is ignored.
+    Until hitting a lower-level header.

+Adding **/** to the end of a **#** header makes that section and all its subsections a comment block.

 ### nesting in existing items

     # gamma